-You’re at a Prometric test center.
+You’re taking an exam.
 You’ve been sitting in front of the monitor for two and a half hours, powering through the Construction & Evaluation division of the Architect Registration Examination® (ARE®) 5.0—answering questions about how you should handle owners who can’t make up their minds and contractors who can’t follow the provisions of the contract.

 Now, you’re starting the case studies.
 You stare at the monitor, struck by what seems to be an unusual scenario, and your mind can’t help but to briefly wander.
 “XYZ Architecture?”
 How oddly generic.
 “Is responsible for designing an indoor ultimate frisbee course and dog park?”
 How oddly specific.
 And “located in the central northern United States?”
 Well, that’s rather vague.
 Before diving into the next set of questions, you allow yourself to wonder one last time, How does NCARB come up with this stuff?